 In addition to the design and construction challenges, the Bonner Bridge project also faces a number of habitat-related hurdles — particularly for the environmentally sensitive Pea Island National Wildlife Refuge and the Cape Hatteras National Seashore.
 HDR’s permitting experts worked with the affected stakeholder agencies to ensure that the environmental effects are minimized.

 The project team’s collaborative, multi-disciplinary approach addressed all of the design challenges, as reflected in their final bids that provided the best value solution to NCDOT for a challenging, large-scale and high-profile project.

 Although the design was essentially completed in early 2013, further progress was restricted due to litigation.
 The lawsuit was resolved in August 2015 and the project broke ground seven months later.
 Despite the many challenges of such a unique and complex site, the completed Herbert C. Bonner replacement bridge will provide NCDOT, local residents and innumerable vacationers with a safe, durable crossing for the next century.

-The new bridge is scheduled to open to traffic in fall of 2018.
+The new bridge opened to traffic in February 2019.